-Neighborhoods include much of Humboldt Park and the Lower West Side (Pilsen), as well as parts of Douglas, Oakland, South Lawndale, and Woodlawn that are well-served by rapid transit.
-Certain markets heavily impacted by foreclosure may simply be stabilizing.
+Neighborhoods in this category include much of Humboldt Park, Lower West Side (Pilsen), South Lawndale (Little Village), Brighton Park, Hermosa, Belmont Cragin, and Oakland, as well as areas well-served by transit including parts of East Garfield Park, New City, Gage Park, Douglas, Grand Boulevard, and Woodlawn.
+Certain markets heavily impacted by foreclosure may be stabilizing.

 Values are still generally affordable but are experiencing higher than average recent increases in sales prices.
-While certain areas may be at a tipping point where increased costs could soon displace vulnerable residents, other neighborhoods could be at risk for speculative investment.
+While certain areas may be at a tipping point where increased costs could soon put increased pressure on vulnerable residents, other neighborhoods could be at risk for speculative investment.